er-jpg/er-jpg/README.md

 My name is Bruno an Elixir Developer.

-I love to learn and talk about programing and lifting weights, feel free to contact me via [telegram](https://t.me/Sunbro) or [linkedin](https://www.linkedin.com/in/bruno-saragosa/).
+I love to learn and talk about programing, feel free to contact me via [telegram](https://t.me/Sunbro) or [linkedin](https://www.linkedin.com/in/bruno-saragosa/).